Lake Jodeco: History

-Prior to the end of World War II, the Lake Jodeco area was rural farm land connected to the City of Jonesboro by a one-lane dirt road.
+Prior to the end of World War II, the Lake Jodeco area was a rural farm land connected to the City of Jonesboro by a one-lane dirt road.
 In the lowland of this farming area was a small mill pond with a crude earthen dam.
 Dr. Walter Spivey (who was born on a farm in North Carolina and attended what is now Duke University) was a practicing dentist in Atlanta.
 One of Dr. Spivey's patients, the Sheriff of Clayton County, W. Loy Dickson (brother of Jonesboro's late Mayor Hugh Dickson) sold Dr. and Mrs. Spivey 800 acres just five miles east of Jonesboro which they intended to farm and eventually develop.
 A tenant house stood on the piece of property which is now the corner of Jodeco Road and Jodeco Drive.
 The lake itself was created in 1947.
 Its name was derived out of the Jonesboro Development Corporation, an organization formed by Dr. Spivey and several associates.

 There are 212 homesites in addition to several access lots and common docks for all lake residents to enjoy lake access.
 Lake Jodeco sits adjacent to the much larger Lake Spivey.
 Lake Jodeco was the first of the two lakes created by Dr. Spivey.
 The two lakes are separated by Jodeco Road which sits on a causeway and a small bridge.
 Outflows from Lake Jodeco enter Lake Spivey at the bridge.
 The outflows continue over the Lake Spivey dam spillway and into Rum Creek in Henry County, Georgia.